AliceO2Group/AliceO2/Framework/Core/README.md

 - TObject derived classes.
 These are actually serialised via a TMessage and therefore are only suitable for the cases in which the cost of such a serialization is not an issue.

+Currently supported data types for snapshot functionality, the state at time of calling snapshot is captured in a copy:
+- POD types
+- TObject derived classes, serialized
+- std::vector of POD type, at the receiver side the collection is exposed as gsl::span
+- std::vector pointer to POD type, the objects are linearized in the message and exposed as gsl::span on the receiver side

 The DataChunk object resembles a `iovec`: